Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/AKS/_index.md

   ![Screenshot showing script running](./run_configure_aks.png)

-- Once complete, you should have an AKS workload cluster called _hcibox-aks_ in your HCIBox resource group.
+- Once complete, you should have an AKS workload cluster called _Localbox-aks_ in your LocalBox resource group.

   ![Screenshot showing AKS in resource group](./aks_in_resource_group.png)